malchata/paintlets/README.md

 This app discovers paint worklets through a file named [`worklets.js`](https://github.com/malchata/paintlets/blob/master/src/server/worklets.js), which is found in the [`src/server` folder](https://github.com/malchata/paintlets/tree/master/src/server).
 This file exports a collection of objects.
 Each one is for an individual paint worklet.
 The key for each object is the scope for that paint worklet.

-Each object in the collection has two child objects:
+Each object in the collection has three child objects:

-1. One named `author`, which identifies the creator of the paint worklet.
+1. `author`, which identifies the creator of the paint worklet.
+2. `backgroundColor`, which is the initial background color assigned to the paint worklet's container element after it loads.
-2. One named `customProperties`, which contains the custom properties for the associated paint worklet.
+2. `customProperties`, which contains the custom properties for the associated paint worklet.

 Here's what a definition for our `barf` paint worklet may look like: